-During the Reporting Period, the Group has complied with all relevant laws and regulations that have a significant impact on the Group relating to health and safety, advertising, labelling and privacy matters.
+Throughout the Reporting Period, the Group has complied with all relevant laws and regulations that significantly impact the Group in relation to health and safety, advertising, labelling, and privacy matters.
+This commitment to compliance demonstrates the Group's dedication to operating within legal frameworks and maintaining high standards in these areas.

-Anti-corruption
+Anti-Corruption